 When you first quit smoking, you may develop more mouth ulcers than normal, but this is temporary.

-Some medications, including common pain killers, beta-blockers and some chest pain medicines may cause a reaction that leads to mouth ulcers.
+Some medications, including common painkillers, beta-blockers and some chest pain medications may cause a reaction that leads to mouth ulcers.

 What are the symptoms of mouth ulcers?